nat-n/poethepoet/README.rst

 gets executed, but its output it captured and then made available to the *shipit* task as the environment variable BUCKET_NAME.

+Note that captured output that is exposed as an environment variable via the `uses` is compacted to have new lines removed.
+This is similar to how interpolated command output is treated by bash.

 This feature is experimental.
 There may be edge cases that aren't handled well, so feedback is requested.
 Some details of the implementation or API may be altered in future versions.